 Please note that until you move, you must continue to pay rent to your current landlord.
 Your security deposit will not count as your last month’s rent to your landlord and nonpayment of rent may cause a delay in your transfer.

 Moving Within Providence?

 Participants currently residing in Providence must remain in their unit for at least one year.
 After that first year, you may apply to move with your Program Representative.
 If you owe money to the property owner or to the PHA, your request to move will be denied.

 To move, you (the tenant) and property owner (the landlord) will need to sign and return a “30 Day Notice” document notifying your landlord of your intent to move.
 Program Representatives issue these forms upon request.

 Once the 30 Day Notice is received by the PHA, your Program Representative will issue a “Request for Tenancy Approval” to be filled out by your new, prospective landlord.
 Your Rep will also advise you on the remaining procedures to assist in your move.

 PHA Move Days for Section 8 Voucher Holders:

 Meet with your program representative to review your move.
 While the PHA staff is not meeting in person due to the COVID pandemic, they will set up an appointment to meet with you via phone or Zoom online meeting.
 Typically, “Move Day” appointments are scheduled on Tuesdays and Thursdays.

 Moving Out of Providence?

 Participants with a Housing Choice Voucher may port out (transfer) to any housing authority that administers the program throughout the United States or its territories; Puerto Rico, Guam and the U.S. Virgin Islands.
 Much like the process outlined above, a 30 Day Notice must be signed by your current landlord and returned to the office.
-Similarly, no one will be approved to move if they owe money to the property owner or to the PHA.
+Similarly, you cannot be approved to move if you owe money to the property owner or to the PHA.